interrogator/corpkit/_includes/custom/doc/doc_homepage.md

 Currently, *corpkit* works for Mac, and presumably Linux.
 Windows support is coming soon.

-{{warning}}Users have been noting problems getting the software up and running, with an error on startup.
-This issue has hopefully been fixed in the most recent versions of the tool.
-Please get in contact, however, if you find that any problems remain.{{end}}

-To download the OSX version, click the link in the menu bar.
+To download the most recent OSX version, use the link in the menu bar, or just [click here](https://github.com/interrogator/corpkit-app/raw/master/corpkit-1.68.tar.gz).
 See the [Setup page](doc_setup.html) for (very simple) installation instructions.

 Linux users might want to head to the main [GitHub page](https://www.github.com/interrogator/corpkit), clone/download the repository and run `corpkit/corpkit-gui.py`.